YuryVaschenko/LinesGame/README.md

 This is interpretation of well known game "Lines".
 It is not finished yet, but already playable.
-Step by step I am going to make it more of less entertaining.
+Step by step I am going to make it more or less entertaining.